zenhack/haskell-capnp/cmd/capnpc-haskell/README.md

   and/or IR:

 * `IR.Name` and `IR.Common` are used by multiple of the IRs.
-* `Trans.ToHaskellCommon` is used by both `Trans.RawToHaskell`
+* `Trans.ToHaskellCommon` used to be used by multiple modules.
+It should be folded into `Trans.NewToHaskell`.

-  and `Trans.PureToHaskell`.
+* The names of some of the IRs are not very good.

-* It would make sense to rename `IR.Flat` and `IR.Stage1`; the latter is not terribly descriptive, and the former reflects an out of date notion of what the flat IR's purpose is (it does more than just flatten the namespace).
+  * `IR.Stage1` latter is not terribly descriptive.
+  * `IR.Flat` reflects an out of date notion of what the flat IR's purpose is (it does more than just flatten the namespace).
+  * `IR.New` is an artifact of a transition from an old API that was split into two generated modules.
+That API is gone now, so we should give this a more presently useful name.